How South Carolina bats fueled Gamecocks to win over Alabama in SEC Tournament opener

 South Carolina came into Tuesday with the plan to start Dylan Eskew on the mound, let him get through the order one time then bring in a reliever, then start the process over again.
 That didn’t go to plan.
 Eskew pitched only 1.1 innings and reliever Matthew Becker allowed two earned runs in as many innings.

 The Gamecocks needed someone to save the bullpen, to eat innings and keep the lead.
-Veach, the energetic reliever, delivered, allowing just three hits and no earned runs in almost six innings of work.
+Veach, the energetic reliever, delivered, used his wicked change-up to give up just three hits and no earned runs in nearly six innings of work.

+“He was just so dominant, there was no reason to take him out,” Kingston said.
+“He helped us win today but, because he finished that game, he might have given us help in winning the next game and the next game after that.”

 Next South Carolina baseball games